Center for Scholarly Activity

 Current Research Projects

-• Elder G, BS, DC, Mercedes Cook, DC, Jordan Jensen, DC, Alan Brewster, DC, Mark Clark, PhD.
-Inter- and intra-examiner reliability of the Blair protractoview method an examination of a chiropractic radiographic technique utilizing volumetric cone-beam computed tomography.
-Sherman College IRAPS 2022.
-[Sherman faculty italicized]
+• Elder G (PI), Cook M, Jensen J, Brewster A, Clark M. Inter- and intraexaminer reliability of the Blair protractoview method an examination of a chiropractic radiographic technique utilizing volumetric cone-beam computed tomography.

-• Kenya C (PI), Hudson M, Kenya A. A Viability Study on Vertebral Subluxation Correction impact on the Pittsburg Sleep Index, Perceived Stress Scale and Short version of the Depression Anxiety Stress Scale.
+• Kenya C (PI), Hudson, Kenya A, Martin, Brewster.
+A Viability Study on vertebral subluxation correction impact on the Pittsburgh Sleep Index, Perceived Stress Scale, and short version of the Depression Anxiety Stress Scale.

 • Sanderson, D (PI).
 Comparison of chiropractic student physiology NBCE Part I scores after increasing frequency and length of summative course exams.

-• Porter-Fowler P, Becker D, Brewster A. The relationship between cervical syndrome and cervical proprioception in asymptomatic chiropractic college students: A pilot study.
-Ann Vert Sublux Res.
-2023:71-75.
+• Porter-Fowler, P., Becker, D., Brewster, A. (2023).
+The relationship between cervical syndrome and cervical proprioception in asymptomatic chiropractic college students: A pilot study.
+Ann Vert Sublux Res, 2023, 71-75.

 • Becker D (PI), Brewster A, Browning J ,Theodossis C, Treharne H, Orcena T, The Relationship Between Cervicocephalic Repositioning Errors and Subluxation Pattern in Asymptomatic Chiropractic College Students, Annals of Vertebral Subluxation Research.
 September 6, 2022.
 82-90.